byxorna/tresor/IDEAS.md

 What happens to a link when a thing thats linked to goes away?
 Server goes into spinning down, do containers loose membership in clusters?
 Does spinning down status transfer to all downstream linked items? (that is a horrible idea, because linking can represent physical connection but not dependence. i.e. im on a switch, but a switch going into problem doesnt mean i stop serving traffic necessarily).

-### Upstream/downstream status
+### Upstream/downstream status and health

 A thing can have a status (i.e. problem).
-Can this effect upstream or downstream links? ("an upstream thing is under maintenance/spinning down").
+Can this effect upstream or downstream links? ("an upstream switch is under maintenance/spinning down").
 When you change status can you specify if a status should transfer to other items?
 How do you represent upstream degraded on an asset?

+How does this tie into arbitrary status reports (binary health checks, monitoring, sanity checks)?
+How can you report multiple statuses to a given asset?
+Is health a plugin?
+I would want to report multiple health statuses for an asset (local process status, proxy heartbeat, remote health check) and make changes available to a firehose?

+## Firehose

+Should support evented everything.
+Any change of an asset will generate an event to subscribers.
+Should probably be a plugin, use kafka, have firehose-like semantics.
+Could tie into a tree-like data-store with watches.

 ## IPAM